 Below you'll find resources which offer Wayne State students access to virtual academic assistance.
-The University's student services staff is ready help you meet your e-learning goals.
+The University's student services staff is available to ensure you meet your online learning goals.

 - The Student Introduction to Canvas will get you started and show you how to participate in your courses using Canvas tools.

 - Academic Success Center: Your one-stop-shop for remote learning support:

 - Peer-Assisted Learning (PAL): Tutoring, Supplemental Instruction and Course Study Groups.
 Check out PAL's Fall 2020 publication of Tutoring Connections.

 - Study Skills Academy: Evidence-based study strategies to enhance learning and academic performance, including One-on-One Study Skills Counseling, Procrastination Accountability groups, and Succeeding in the Sciences groups

 - Keep up with the latest in the Learning Communities program by viewing their most current newsletter.

 - The Mathematics Resource Center (MRC) is a free online drop-in tutoring service provided by the Department of Mathematics for Wayne State students enrolled in mathematics classes.

 - University Library System:

 - Computing & Information Technology offers technology support for online classes, student resources, internet and cell service info, plus communication and file sharing

 - Student Disability Services ensures access and inclusion for students with documented disabilities seeking academic accommodations and training in assistive technology

 Adjusting to online learning can feel overwhelming.
 The tips and resources below can offer sustainable options to both prevent and manage stress.

 - Stay connected.
 Take advantage of professors' online office hours, talk to a friend or peer mentor, and keep in touch with roommates and classmates as you can.
 Staying connected with friends and family can keep you grounded and motivated in times of uncertainty.